CodeXDMR/se_project_aroundtheus/README.md

 2. A double border was encountered on one of the buttons.
 The svg image was not exported properly from Figma.
 A flattened version of the button which included the outline and plus sign was exported instead of just the plus sign.

    [Graphic Link](./images/readme/Issue-DoubleBorder.jpg)

+3. Functionality was added to Modal window, allowing users to edit the profile title and description and user configureable cards via Javascript.